sentrychris/edcts/README.md

     - users (all with password of "_password_")
     - commanders (with fake api keys)
-    - fleet carriers and scheduled fleet carrier trips
+    - fleet carriers and scheduled fleet carrier journeys

 8. Seed Galnet news articles, the JSON feed is the default, but you can also retrieve data from the RSS feed: